I intend to go from Mexico City to Cancun by car. Any city in the way good to stop? The roads are ok? Thank you

 Playa del Carmen: Nice town with alot of shops & good restaurants.
 Take boat trip to Cozumel, snorkel over the so so coral.
 If you're lucky they might be playing Carribbean music on your return trip.
 Visit ruins at Tulum by the coast.

-I don't remember the roads being bad. over 7 years ago
+I don't remember the roads being bad. about 9 years ago

 Sorry.
 But driving from Mex City to CUN, going to the places descrbed above are not te route.
 You should head to towars the Gulf of Mexico, not the Pacific.
 It is the other way.
 Leaving Mex City head to Puebla.
 Then Veracruz, Tabasco, Campeche!
 Yucatan and Cancun.

 There is a way from Escarcega, Campeche that takes you to Quinatana Roo direct without going to Yucatan.
-It is longer and much narrower. over 7 years ago
+It is longer and much narrower. about 9 years ago

 Well I'm sorry too jm, it may be a bit indirect however if he/she wants to make the most out of their Mexican visit they might be worth the detour besides some of these places ARE in the Yucatan peninsula.
 All you've done is jot down a load of places in Mexico, telling us nought about what is worth seeing there, perhaps there is nothing worth seeing in most of them, I don't know.
 Some of them are states I believe, perhaps not places.
 If you click into the link I gave you will see most places I mentioned veer east not west & none end up remotely near the Pacific.
 One is unlikely to get the best out of their trip or make the most of Mexico just blindly driving in a straight line.
-We'll leave Nascimento to judge & decide. over 7 years ago
+We'll leave Nascimento to judge & decide. about 9 years ago

 Jm has outlined the direct route, so it really depends how much time you are planning.
 Puebla has interesting old colonial architecture, good modern restaurants and a great market.
 Just outside is the town of Cholula (sp?) which has pyramid ruins and a church for every day of the year!